 In building a space or handling fit-out projects, efficiency is key.
 You have to be able to do numerous tasks simultaneously, and that means having to delegate tasks to different people in your organisation.
 Begin by setting up a team that will focus solely on the fit-out project.

 b.
 In-House Team – You might also want to consider building a team that is composed of representatives from different departments – HR, Finance, IT and Communications, Marketing, Legal, etc. Inputs from every department and function are valued so that the needs of each department will be accounted for in the design.
-Any operations and design issues from your previous office must be noted so that you can apply improvements in your project.
+Any operations and design issues from your previous office must be noted so that you can apply improvements to your project.

 c.
 Contractor – While your team is already composed of department experts, a building expert is also a requirement.
 Contractors have a curated and accredited list of suppliers and subcontractors who can help put your visions to life seamlessly.
 Contractors can also help you stick and work around your budget.

 d.
-Facilities Management – You may also need the help of facility management and building managers especially if your office is located in a high-rise building where your project can obstruct tenants, working hours, and work productivity of other businesses.
-Facilities management help secure documents, permits, and appropriate building work schedule, as well as, help the accredited suppliers such as suppliers of coffee, printing machines, etc.
+Facilities Management – You may also need the help of facility management and building managers, especially if your office is located in a high-rise building where your project can obstruct tenants, working hours, and work productivity of other businesses.
+Facilities management help secure documents, permits, and appropriate building work schedule, as well as help the accredited suppliers such as suppliers of coffee, printing machines, etc.

 Set an Objective

 Now that you know which direction you’re headed from the brief and have a team to work with, you can now start writing out your main objectives for this project.
 This objective will be your success metrics after the project is done.
-Objectives will be as simplistic as being able to have accommodation for 100 employees (and that means having enough tables and chairs), having five executive rooms for company executives, including four meeting rooms, two pantry areas, a receiving area or lobby, and the likes.
+Objectives will be as simplistic as being able to have accommodation for 100 employees (and that means having enough tables and chairs), having five executive rooms for company executives, including four meeting rooms, two pantry areas, a receiving area or lobby, and the like.
 Such objectives will help the designer and contractors in creating the most fitting office space design.

 Conduct an Audit